Back to (international) school: enrollment reaches 400

-Weeping and clutching to Mummy's arms are part of ''back-to-school'' everywhere in the world.
+Weeping and holding on tight to Mummy are part of ''back-to-school'' days everywhere in the world.

 Back in September 2007, when the International School of Manosque was still a virtual entity hosted by the nearby Lycée des Iscles, total enrollment from nursery to senior high reached only 79.

-Three years later, upon the completion of the buildings and equipment, it is up to some 400, with "ITER children" accounting for more than half (53.5%) of the total enrollment.
+Three years later, upon the completion of the buildings and equipment, it is up to some 400, with "ITER children" accounting for more than half (53.5 percent) of total enrollment.

-Back-to-School Day on Thursday 2 September was just like any other school anywhere else in the world, with some tears and many a long hug in the kindergarten area, happy reunions and more hugs everywhere else.
+Back-to-school day on Thursday 2 September was just like at any other school in the world, with some tears and many a long hug in the kindergarten area, happy reunions and more hugs everywhere else.

 A determined youngster heading for his first day in class.

-In the soothing words of the parents and the excited chatter of teenagers, one could hear almost all the world's languages; children and youngsters at the International School now come from 27 different countries, up five from the previous school year.
+In the soothing words of the parents and the excited chatter of teenagers, one could hear many of the world's languages; children and youngsters at the International School now come from 27 different countries, up five from the previous school year.

-Kindergarten and Primary School are by far the most cosmopolitan part of the International School: ITER children account for around 64% of the total enrollment there, a percentage that is much higher than in Junior (43.75%) and High School (29.5%).
-Among the 30 pupils of Cours Préparatoire, the first year of Primary School, 24 (80%) are "ITER children".
+Kindergarten and primary school are by far the most cosmopolitan part of the International School: ITER children account for around 64 percent of the total enrollment there, a percentage that is much higher than in junior high (43.75 percent) and high school (29.5 percent).
+Among the 30 pupils of Cours Préparatoire, the first year of primary school, 24 (80 percent) are "ITER children."

 ''You didn't say that, did you???''...